lineality/Online_Voting_Using_One_Time_Pads/README.md

 ## reporting
 ### data visualization

+## useful, practical, finite character sets for standard use:
+- ascii is a bit too small
+- unicode utf8 is too large
+- instruction characters are still needed
-## character-sets, language archeology, and the katakana (or romaji-katakana) approach for language approximation
+- character-sets, language archeology, and the katakana (or romaji-katakana) approach for language approximation
--
 -